SaraBohart/SaraBohart.github.io/docs/componentselection.md

 ### Selection
 Option 4 <br>
 The best choice for this project is the 6V 25D Metal Gearmotor because it has a high torque and a low speed.
 The motor only needs to run at 150 RPM, and this motor has a max rated speed of 280 RPM.
-It is also cost effective despite the shipping fee.
+It is also cost effective despite the shipping fee.<br>
+Note: While this was the selected motor, it never arrived in the mail, so our team is using another 12V DC motor that was found in a bag of extra motors.

 ## Switching Power Supply
 ### Requierments